Surfing in Dorset

 Is Dorset a good place to surf for beginners?

-Yes, generally Dorset’s sheltered location means that it has great waves for beginners to hone their craft.
+Yes, Dorset’s sheltered location generally means it has great waves for beginners to hone their craft.
 Avoid reefs or waves breaking over a rocky bottom until you are comfortable riding waves consistently without falling.

 Is surfing in Dorset dangerous?

-There are very few dangers to surfing in Dorset, avoid surfing in storms or after large rains and you should be fairly safe.
-The biggest risk surfing here is probably other surfers so make sure you respect the lineup at all times.
+There are very few dangers to surfing in Dorset.
+Avoid surfing in storms or after large rains; you should be fairly safe.
+The biggest risk surfing here is probably other surfers, so make sure you always respect the lineup.

 What’s the best wind direction for surfing in Dorset?